Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Desember 2024 16.22.23 UTC
+- WIB: Minggu, 22 Desember 2024 17.24.43 UTC
-- WITA: Minggu, 22 Desember 2024 17.22.23 UTC
+- WITA: Minggu, 22 Desember 2024 18.24.43 UTC
-- WIT: Minggu, 22 Desember 2024 18.22.23 UTC
+- WIT: Minggu, 22 Desember 2024 19.24.43 UTC

 Kutipan Inspiratif:
-"Success is only meaningful and enjoyable if it feels like your own."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: success
+Kategori: motivational